64ZooLane/wag1/README.md

 ## Access Token

+1) Open the config folder and run the token.exe file
+NOTE: Will copy your token to your clipboard
+2) Continue from step 11 onwards.

+Alternatively:

 1) Open Discord on your browser or desktop.
 2) Press CTRL + Shift + I to open the page source.
 3) Select the Network button in the top bar.